lmnawrocki/lmnawrocki.github.io/lab13/index.md

 With some slightly different parameters, I was able to get some slightly better performance shown here:
-[Video](https://photos.app.goo.gl/7wDYjxSW9f5FPsKQ9) The robot covers more waypoints faster in this video.
+[Video 2 -- turning a bit less](https://photos.app.goo.gl/7wDYjxSW9f5FPsKQ9) The robot covers more waypoints faster in this video.

+See [here](https://lmnawrocki.github.io/lab13/#part-two) for code snippets and discussion of the code details.

 #### Discussion of this algorithm
 This approach had several pros and cons.

 One downside of this approach are that the robot does not have much information about where it is on the map, and therefore it's impossible to know which waypoint the robot is at.
+This is a failure to complete one of the important tasks in this lab.
 Some poor localization may be possible to implement when the robot is not moving using the magnometer and readings from both TOF values, but this wouldn't work with the grid localization framework made in previous labs without significant modification.
 The localization would only work when the motors are not powered as the magnetic fields created by them would mess with the magnometer readings.

 Another downside of this approach is that I did not implement anything to prevent the robot from getting stuck in certain cases.
-This can be seen at the end of the
+This can be seen at the end of the videos when the robot does in fact get stuck. *sigh*

+I could have avoided the robot getting stuck by adding some code where if the 5 most recent TOF values were very close to one another, the robot could initiate some kind of spinning sequence at full power to make the chances that it would become un-stuck very high.

 A useful feature of this approach is that the robot can start anywhere on the map, and it's likely to see success eventually regardless of location.
-There are some starting points that will lead to more success than others, but
+There are some starting points that will lead to more success than others, but if the robot doesn't get stuck, it should reach every point eventually.

 ### part three: TOF sensors do everything, going backwards, somewhat sucessfully
 [Here's my most sucessful video of this approach](https://photos.app.goo.gl/vMpu9QdHnpsBrvMD6)